decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ```

 > **Important note:** Your `scene.tsx` must always include an `export default class`, that's how our SDK finds the class to initialize the scene.

+## scene.json

+The `scene.json` file is a JSON formatted manifest for a scene in the world.
+A scene can span a single or multiple LAND parcels.
+The `scene.json` manifest describes what objects exist in the scene, a list of any assets needed to render it, contact information for the parcel owner, and security settings.
+For more information and an example of a
+`scene.json` file, please visit the [Decentraland specification proposal](https://github.com/decentraland/proposals/blob/master/dsp/0020.mediawiki).

 ## package.json